Khatua03/DurgaPrasadKhatua.github.io/_pages/cv.md

 ### 🏆 Awards & Achievements

+- **APS-DPP Registration Fee Waiver Award**
+  *67th Annual Meeting of the American Physical Society – Division of Plasma Physics (APS-DPP), Long Beach, USA — 2025*
+  *Received a competitive registration fee waiver (up to $300) to present research at the APS-DPP Annual Meeting.*

 - **37th MPYSC – Fellowship for Training of Young Scientists (FTYS)**
   *M.P.
 Council of Science & Technology, Govt. of Madhya Pradesh, India — 2022*